Results and plotting

 • glacier: A glacier instance.

-• simuparams: The simulation parameters.
+• tspan: The simulation time span.

 • pathVideo: Path of the mp4 file to generate.